MattWellie/image_tweaker/README.md

 The idea if to create an inflated blank image of the same proportions as the original image

-The original image is blurred for a bit of smoothness (the logice that made this relevant has now been removed), and random sample pixels from it
+The original image is blurred for a bit of smoothness (the logic that made this relevant has now been removed), and randomly sample pixels from it

 Test the pixels using RMS logic to find the most similar image of the available PNGs, and stick that in a position similar to the original pixel